Flowgorithm: Graphical shapes

 Flowgorithm combines the classic flowchart symbols and those used by SDL diagrams.
 The color of each shape is shared by the associated generated code and the console window.
 The colors can be changed to several built-in themes.

-As of version 2.22.1 Flowgorithm lacks break and continue statements making it impossible to create more complex algorithms.

 Example

 The image below has the solution for 99 Bottles of Beer.
 A function is used to return a string that either contains the singular "bottle" or plural "bottles" depending on the value of the parameter.